demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 - **Downside relative to the floor is structurally censored** in the reserve numeraire as long as the solvency invariant is respected.
 - **Upside is partially reinvested into structural protection**, since fee flows that could have accrued fully to holders are instead used to strengthen reserves and lift the floor.

-Where LSTs turn staking yield into higher expected returns with unchanged downside shape, fTOKENs **turn protocol activity into thicker downside protection** and more predictable collateral behavior.
+Where LSTs turn staking yield into higher expected returns with unchanged downside shape, fTokens **turn protocol activity into thicker downside protection** and more predictable collateral behavior.

 ### 2.3 Tier Design as a Structural Lever